ansible/awx/awx_collection/README.md

 This source for this collection lives in the `awx_collection` folder inside of the AWX GitHub repository.
-The previous home for this collection was inside the folder [lib/ansible/modules/web_infrastructure/ansible_tower](https://github.com/ansible/ansible/tree/stable-2.9/lib/ansible/modules/web_infrastructure/ansible_tower) in the Ansible repo, as well as other places for the inventory plugin, module utils, and doc fragment.
+The previous home for this collection was inside the folder [lib/ansible/modules/web_infrastructure/ansible_tower](https://github.com/ansible/ansible/tree/stable-2.9/lib/ansible/modules/web_infrastructure/ansible_tower) in the ansible/ansible repo
+(as well as other places for the inventory plugin, module utils, and doc fragments).
+The current home for this collection is [./awx_collection](https://github.com/ansible/awx/tree/devel/awx_collection) in the ansible/awx repo.

 ## Building and Installing